 The World Gold Market and Your wedding rings

-The world gold market is always impacted by economic and political world events, supply and demand, the strength of the dollar, interest rates and more.
-Tariffs do not directly contribute to the cost of gold, but they will influence its value due to their impact on the world economic and political landscape.
-Gold is also known as a safe-haven asset.
+Gold is known as a safe-haven asset.
 In times of trade uncertainty or economic instability, many investors look to safe-haven assets like gold.
 This impacts supply and demand, driving up the price.
 The price of gold you see in the metal market is based on 1oz of pure, 24k gold.
 Your rings will contain just a fraction of this.

 I am not sharing this to be an alarmist, but so that my clients can make informed decisions about their rings and have control where they are able.
 As a very small business I am navigating the market in real time with you.
 I always like to keep my pricing transparent with my clients, so I am planning to keep my clients at the forefront of my mind as the market continues to shift.
-I am offering my clients the option to lock in your gold price at any point.
-After booking your workshop you will fill out your metal order form and pay your metal balance, this will confirm your price.

 Ordering your metal

 The metal you make your rings from starts as milled stock.
-This is considered a raw material manufactured by a US based refiner.
+This is considered a manufactured material made by a US based refiner.
 After booking your workshop you will fill out a metal order form, based on your metal color, karat, width, shape and size.
 If you are unsure of what you would like I recommend going to a big chain jewelry store where you can try on a variety of rings and see what you like on your hand.
 You can find lots of helpful links on my site for filling out your metal order:

 Gold stock in a proposal box.